HexLasso/FF-16/README.md

 ### Chunk (`Bpc > 1`)

 The `Freq` column indicates how many blocks in a chunk contain the pattern.
 The maximum value is `Bpc`.
+Example output:

 ```
 Offset   Size     Pattern      Ascii Bpc Freq Dict